mt2017-tartu-shared-task/nmt-system-B/README.md

 Sections below summarize key milestones we went through.

 ##  Baseline system
-- Our baseline system was a default OpenNMT-py model with 2-layers of 500 LSTM hidden units.
+- Our baseline system was a default OpenNMT-py model with 2-layers of 500 LSTM hidden units using 30k BPE vocabulary.
 - As a result, we got __21.95__ BLEU points on the shared dev set.